aleadr/modern-day-debritto/PAPER.md

 1. **No Embeddings Yet**: persona_vectors.json has empty embedding arrays (RAG not fully functional until populated)
 2. **No Conversation History**: Each query is stateless
 3. **Single Persona**: System is hardcoded to one character
-4. **No Fine-Tuning**: Uses base Llama 3 without historical letter fine-tuning
+4. **No Fine-Tuning**: Uses base Mistral Small 3.1 without historical letter fine-tuning

 ### 7.2 Future Enhancements